MicrosoftDocs/memdocs/memdocs/intune/fundamentals/cloud-configuration-setup-guide.md

         >
         > Based on your deployment needs, you can allow the user to use the device if an installation error occurs.
 If you do allow using the device, when the device checks in with Intune, Intune continues trying to apply the configurations.

-    5. In **Assignments**, assign the Enrollment Status Page to the group you created in [Step 1 - Create a Microsoft Entra group](#step-1---create-a-microsoft-entra-group).
+    5. In **Assignments**, assign the Enrollment Status Page to the group you created in [Step 1 - Create a Microsoft Entra group](#step-1---create-a-microsoft-entra-group) (in this article).

         Select **Next**.